 PUBLIC NARRATIVES TEND TO EXCLUDE WOMEN.
 WHICH FXMALE STORIES WOULD YOU LIKE TO HEAR OR SHARE MORE?

 Nina: I really want to hear more stories from womxn of color and from the global south.
 Feminism should not focus on the liberal more white CEOs and girl boss phrases.
 Feminism has to be intersectional because if it’s not, it’s just reproducing the same patriarchal patterns and comes at the expense of marginalized groups.
 Therefore we cannot think of feminism alone, but only in connection with racism, capitalism, imperialism, and patriarchy.

-Heidrun: Actually, any womxn’s story is important to be heard or to be shared.
+Heidrun: Actually, it is important to hear or share any womxn’s story.
 All experiences allow you to serve better.
 We give life meaning.
 We give each other meaning.
-The way we show up as a family is what is currently being upgraded
+Currently, the way we show up as a family is being upgraded.

 Can you name a moment that made you realize what the power of a womxn is?

 Nina: Architecture is a very conservative and male-dominated business.
 But lately, I have been lucky enough to work on a big project where almost all planners are womxn.
 The dynamic in a femxle team is very different from a mainly male team.
 All team members are open and supportive, no one needs to push their ego and it’s all about how to implement the project – simply hands-on.

 Heidrun: “The female being has been chosen by the Creator to be the only portal between the physical realm and the spiritual realm.